Fabulang/stories/en/c2-kings-fountain-pen.md

 "Ladies and gentlemen of the jury," the lawyer began.

 "Mr. Grey has been unlucky in life.
 He made bad friends, and they trapped him in a cycle of debt.
 But since leaving prison, Mr. Grey has changed his life.
-He got a job, started a family, and he's working with the police to bring the loanshark to justice.
+He got a job, started a family, and he's working with the police to bring the loan shark to justice.

 "The idea that Mr. Grey's ticket jumped out of his jeans is preposterous.
 The real thief took this ticket from the bin outside the palace, and placed it on the desk.